 In this article, I’m going to be discussing and recommending Pro-Ject turntables.
 We’re going to break down what makes a Pro-Ject record player so special, and later on, I’m going to give you my list of the best Pro-Ject turntables on the market, so that you can go out, get your record player, and being listening to your favorite albums in no time.

-To better help you with this, I’ve created a table below which contains some of the best Pro-Ject turntables currently available on the market.
+To better help you with this, I’ve created a table below which contains some of the best Pro-Ject turntables (as well as a few other brands) currently available on the market.

 What Makes Pro-Ject Special?